Here’s my guide to visiting the breathtaking Alçobaca Monastery in Portugal.

 Hours: Oct to Mar 9:00 am to 5:00 am, Apr to Sept 9:00 am to 7:00 pm

 Pro tip: You can get a combined entrance for the Heritage Trail (Ruta do Patrimonio which includes Alcobaça, Batalha, Convento de Cristo) for 15 €

-I hop you’ve enjoyed my guide to Alcobaca Monastery.
-You may enjoy these other Lisbon travel guides:
+I hope you’ve enjoyed my guide to Alcobaca Monastery.
+You may enjoy these other Portugal travel guides:

-If you’d like to visit Alcobaca Monastery in Portugal, pin it for later.
+If you need a guide to Alcobaca Monastery in Portugal, pin it for later.